Malta travel guide

-Location: The airport is situated three miles (5km) southeast of Valetta.
+Location: The airport is situated three miles (5km) southwest of the capital, Valletta.

 Contacts: Tel: +356 2124 9600.

 Getting to the city: Malta Airport has a system whereby passengers pre-pay before boarding a taxi.
-The taxi booth is situated in Arrivals, where the fare can be paid and a voucher obtained for presentation to the taxi driver.
-A regular bus service operates between the airport and Valetta; the journey time to Valetta is about 25 minutes.
+The taxi booth is situated in the Welcomers Hall, where the fare can be paid in exchange for a voucher that is then presentated to the taxi driver.
+A regular buses X1, X2, X3 and X4 operate between the airport and various points in Malta.